Can a Pinched Nerve Cause Headaches?

 Lifestyle

-Any tasks that require repetitive motions, like typing on a keyboard or chopping vegetables in a kitchen, can cause stress on the wrist and hand that causes carpal tunnel syndrome.
+Any tasks that require repetitive motions, like typing on a keyboard or chopping vegetables in a kitchen, can cause stress on the wrist and hand, which causes carpal tunnel syndrome.
 This tendon inflammation pressures the median nerve in your arm.

 People who work in places where they often lift heavy objects, drive vibrating vehicles, or are physically exerting themselves may also be at higher risk of a pinched nerve through trauma.
 Certain athletes are also at this higher risk.